Casta: "Purity of blood" and the evolution of racial classification

-Certain authors have sought to link the castas in Latin America to the older Spanish concept of "purity of blood", limpieza de sangre, which developed in Christian Spain to denote those without recent Jewish or Muslim heritage or, more widely, heritage from individuals convicted by the Spanish inquisition for heresy.
+The system of castas was based on the concept of "purity of blood", limpieza de sangre, an idea which developed in Spain and spread through the Spanish Inquisition, and claimed that new converts to Christianity were prone to heresy.
+The idea gave rise to genealogical investigations in order to exclude people whose family had not been Christian.

-It was directly linked to religion and notions of legitimacy, lineage and honor following Spain's reconquest of Moorish territory and the degree to which it can be considered a precursor to the modern concept of race has been the subject of academic debate.
-The Inquisition only allowed those Spaniards who could demonstrate not to have Jewish and Moorish blood to emigrate to Latin America, although this prohibition was frequently ignored and a number of Spanish Conquistadors were Jewish Conversos.
-Others, such as Juan Valiente, were Black Africans or had recent Moorish ancestry.
+The idea of limpieza de sangre is directly linked to religion and notions of legitimacy, lineage and honor following Spain's reconquest of Al-Andalus.
+The Inquisition only allowed those Spaniards without Jewish and Muslim backgrounds to emigrate to Latin America, although this prohibition was frequently ignored and a number of Spanish Conquistadors were Jewish Conversos and Moriscos.
+Others, such as Juan Valiente, were black Africans or had recent sub-Saharan ancestry.